Every USA bucket list and Southwest road trip itinerary includes spending at least one day in Grand Canyon National Park.

 - Entrance Fee: $35 per vehicle; $30 per motorcycle; $20 per individual; $80 Interagency Annual Pass

-There is no hike necessary to enjoy the view, but there is a trail that begins at the top which may be worth scouting a bit for your favorite composition.
+There is no hike necessary, but there is a trail from the parking area which photographers will want to quickly scout to find their favorite composition.
 Otherwise, just park and wait for the sun to put on its show.

 From Grandview Point, you will want to drive to the end of the Desert View Road.
 For now, skip the stops and viewpoints in between as they will be much easier to access driving back.